EduardoZepeda/coffee-bytes-hugo/content/posts/python/como-programar-un-cambiador-de-wallpaper-periodico-en-python/index.en.md

 - python
 coverImage: images/como_programar_un_cambiador_wallpaper_python.jpg
 date: '2020-03-01'
-description: How to schedule an automatic wallpaper changer in GNU/Linux using Python?
+seo_title: "Schedule Wallpaper Changes with Cron and Python"
-  In this entry we will use Cron to change the wallpaper every so often.
+description: Use Cron on Linux to schedule periodic Python script execution for automatic wallpaper changes at any interval you choose.
 keywords:
 - linux
 - python